Deep vein thrombosis or pulmonary embolism after vascular or general surgery

 About this measure

-This measure tracks surgical patients who experienced DVT or PE after their surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).
+This measure tracks patients who experienced DVT or PE after general or vascular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).

-The rate of general and vascular surgery patients who have a blood clot after surgery is expressed as an odds ratio.
+The rate of DVT or PE for general and vascular surgery patients is expressed as an odds ratio.
 This reports the estimated odds of an event happening at Northwestern Memorial compared to the estimated odds of that event happening in all hospitals in the ACS NSQIP database.
 A number of 1.0 means the hospital is performing as expected.
 A number less than 1.0 means the hospital is performing better than expected.
 A number greater than 1.0 means the hospital is performing worse than expected.

-Note: While Northwestern Memorial results may be higher or lower than ACS NSQIP comparisons each period, our most recent performance is considered by ACS NSQIP to be "as expected" within the range expected for this surgical outcome.
+Note: While Northwestern Memorial results may be higher or lower than ACS NSQIP comparisons each period, our most recent performance is considered by ACS NSQIP to "need improvement" within the range expected for this surgical outcome.
 Given the number of patients in the measure, the results are statistically worse than expected.

 In this case, a lower number is better.